aminmiri-git/Simple-NotePad/README.md

 Feel free to make it better.

-the application it seld is in   bin/release/SimpleNotepad.exe
+The application it self is in   SimpleNotepad/bin/release/SimpleNotepad.exe